jschuur/decent-nextjs-starter-template/README.md

 ## Usage

-Not much here yet, but if you're taking an early look, start by cloning the repository:
+Still a work in progress, but if you're taking an early look, start by cloning the repository:

 ```
 git clone https://github.com/jschuur/decent-nextjs-starter-template